Living On The Wall

 STOVE OR NO STOVE?

 If you’re climbing in hot weather then don’t bother with a stove, as invariably you won’t use it.
-It these situations cold-canned food with a high water content are best, with either water or canned drinks far better then a cup of tea or coffee.
-In these situations your stove is just another piece of junk you don’t need, plus having gas canisters knocking around your hot bags in 100-degree heat may not be good for your health.
+In these situations, cold-canned food with a high water content are best, with either water or canned drinks far better than a cup of tea or coffee.
+In these situations, your stove is just another piece of junk you don’t need, plus having gas canisters knocking around your hot bags in 100-degree heat may not be good for your health.
 If you’re heading onto colder walls, or alpine or super alpine challenges then a stove will be vital.
-For cold walls you’ll be grateful of hot dinks and a warm meal, pus if your water bottles freeze you can melt the water (by first smashing the ice up with your hammer then cutting the bottle in half).
+For cold walls you’ll be grateful for hot drinks and a warm meal, pus if your water bottles freeze you can melt the water (by first smashing the ice up with your hammer then cutting the bottle in half).
 On very cold Alpine walls you may have to haul ice to melt water, making the stove one of the most important pieces of gear you have.

 USING A STOVE IN A PORTALEDGE